aod/zhithead/README.md

   - [x] Play multiple cards of the same rank
 - [x] Pile burn animation/UX
 - [x] Final win/lose page
-- [ ] Simple homepage with basic info (about, source code, etc.) and a start button
+- [x] Simple title screen with basic info (about, source code, etc.) and a start button
 - [ ] Teach the player on how to play
 - [ ] ...